Borzoi

 Are Borzois good with children?

-Do Borzois shed a lot?
+Do Borzois require a lot of exercise?

 Are they easy to train?